xelement2020/dicom-server/samples/README.md

 The project also acts as a sample showing how the Store endpoint can be used.

-If all files have been removed from the `'dicomimport'`, it means they have been injested successfully.
-If the file was invalid, or there were other processing errors, the file gets transferred from `'dicomimport'` into a second container called `dicomrejectedimports`.
+If all files have been removed from the `'dicomimport'` container, it means they have been injested successfully.
+If a file was invalid, or there were other processing errors, the file gets transferred from `'dicomimport'` into a second container called `'dicomrejectedimports'`.

+Currently it assumes there is no authentication required by the Dicom Server.

 ### Important